 Both heats and finals will take place in the University of Bath campus.
 As well as the Championship courses, there will also be White, Yellow and Orange colour coded courses available to enter in advance or on the day.
 SIAC are only available in advance.

 The provisional allocation of age classes to courses for the heats is shown in the following table.
-Courses have been planned so that the fastest times on each course will be in the range 12-15 minutes.
-Course lengths, climb and number of controls will be added later.
-The grouping of classes onto courses is subject to revision depending on the pattern of entries.
-The allocation of classes to courses is different for the finals but the same target winning times apply to the championship A final courses.
-B and C course finals will be shorter.
+The straight line course length is shown in accordance with British Orienteering rules and the shortest possible route is shown in accordance with IOF rules.
+The course details may be amended, as may the grouping of classes onto courses.
+The allocation of classes to courses is different for the finals.
+The target winning time for the championship A final courses will be 12 - 15 minutes.
+B and C course finals will be shorter than the A finals.

 Start times for the heats will be allocated in blocks based on age class and reverse order of ranking.
 They will be published on the SPORTident website at least a week before the event.
 Split times for parents will not be available and no changes will be made to allocated times.
 Separate arrangements will be made for helpers.

 Start times for the finals will be based on the results of the heats.
 They will be in class blocks and within a block will be in reverse order of the results.
 There will be no special arrangements for helpers.